spencerdodd/kernelpop/README.md

 ### TODO

+- [x] set patches for distros by placing in vulnerable_kernels of exploits with a minimum version that matches the patch level. this will make the patch supersede the base kernel match and get rid of any matches where the distro level is not vulnerable but the base is.

+- [ ] implement above mechanism for all exploits in the project

 - [ ] vulnerable window comparison needs to include patch levels

 - [ ] add way to override detected settings in case of incorrect parsing or adversarial settings